11 Simple Front Porch Privacy Ideas To Create a Serene Space

 7. Natural barrier using hanging porch plants

 Create a mini jungle on your front porch.
 You don’t have to be a plant lover to make it work.
-There are plenty of low-maintenance hanging plants that you can throw up.
+There are plenty of low-maintenance hanging plants that you can throw up to create a sense of privacy, but still enjoy regular breezes since your porch isn’t completely blocked off.

 Keep it classic with lattice panels!
 Similar to the wood privacy wall I mentioned before, this option can be used to hold plants and decor.